More information on statutory employees is available from the IRS in Publication 15-A, Employer's Supplemental Tax Guide.

 The Internal Revenue Service (IRS) recognizes certain workers as statutory employees.
 This means that although a worker’s agreement with you may be as a contractor, the law requires them to be taxed as an employee for Social Security and Medicare tax withholding.

-To be considered a statutory employee, the work performed must fall into one of four categories.
-If the worker falls into one of the four categories, they must then meet all three conditions outlined by the IRS.
+To be considered a statutory employee, the work performed must fall into one of 4 categories and meet all 3 conditions outlined by the IRS.
 If all conditions are met, you must withhold Social Security and Medicare taxes from their wages.

 What are the different categories of statutory employees?